 2.0 Responsible Persons

-2.1 The person co-ordinating the day to day provision of education for pupils with special educational needs is Becky Owens.
+2.1 The person co-ordinating the day to day provision of education for pupils with special educational needs is Rebecca Owens.

 3.0 Admission and Inclusion